akoen/notes/content/notes/the_importance_of_privacy.md

 1. You don't know what you're consenting to.
 If you sell your health data to medical researchers, that data might be used to deny you insurance.
 2. Privacy is a collective concern.
 If you expose your genetic data, you're also exposing the genetic data of your family, who may not have consented.
 If you expose your location data, you're also exposing the location of your coworkers, because that data is also used to identify those you work with.

+Data collection shouldn't be a "necessary evil" required for access to education, healthcare, and safety.